- September 15 for summer programs

 - April 15 for spring programs

-- April 1 for summer and fall IHP/Comparative programs
+- April 1 for all other summer and IHP Cities and Health fall programs

 - May 1 for the fall Czech Republic, Switzerland, and Brazil programs

 - May 15 for all other fall programs

 - October 1 for the spring IHP Cities and Health programs